John Nicolson: Member of Parliament for East Dunbartonshire (2015–17)

-Member of Parliament for Ochil and South Perthshire (2019–present)
+Member of Parliament for Ochil and South Perthshire (2019–2024)

 At the 2019 general election, Nicolson stood as the SNP candidate in Ochil and South Perthshire.
 During the 2019 general election campaign, Nicolson was heckled at a hustings in Alloa after telling the audience, "Only the Scottish National Party can beat the Tories here in East Dunbartonshire."
 Afterwards, Nicolson said "I made a slip of the tongue.
 We're all human."
-He gained the seat from Luke Graham with a majority of 4,498.
+Nicolson was elected as MP for Ochil and South Perthshire with 46.5% of the vote and a majority of 4,498.

-As a member of the DCMS Committee, Nicolson has taken evidence from witnesses and cross-examined ministers as part of inquiries on a number of issues including public service broadcasting, the economics of music streaming, concussion in sport and the impact of Brexit and the COVID-19 pandemic on culture and the arts.
-Following an exchange between John Nicolson MP and BBC Director-General Tim Davie on the DCMS Committee, the BBC revealed it had spent in excess of a million pounds on external lawyers fighting women and BAME staff over equal pay and race discrimination cases.
+As a member of the CMS Committee, Nicolson has taken evidence from witnesses and cross-examined ministers as part of inquiries on a number of issues including public service broadcasting, the economics of music streaming, concussion in sport and the impact of Brexit and the COVID-19 pandemic on culture and the arts.
+Following an exchange between Nicolson and Director-General of the BBC Tim Davie on the DCMS Committee, the BBC revealed it had spent in excess of a million pounds on external lawyers fighting women and BAME staff over equal pay and race discrimination cases.

 During the first coronavirus lockdown, Nicolson fundraised to donate tablet devices to hospitals serving constituents of Ochil and South Perthshire, so that patients in COVID-19 ICU wards could stay in contact with friends and family members.
-He said, "Having my own mum in hospital recently brought home to me again how important it is for patients to be able to stay in touch with relatives and friends, especially now that hospital visits aren’t possible."
+He said, "Having my own mum in hospital recently brought home to me again how important it is for patients to be able to stay in touch with relatives and friends, especially now that hospital visits aren't possible."